EXCLUSIVE-China in talks with automakers on EV subsidy extension -sources

 Government departments including the Ministry of Information and Industrial Technology (MIIT) are considering a continuation of subsidies to EV buyers in 2023, said the people, who declined to be named as the discussions were private.

-The terms of the 2023 extension, including the amount of the subsidies and which vehicles would qualify for them, have not been finalised, they said.
+The full terms of the 2023 extension, including the amount of the subsidies and which vehicles would qualify for them, have not been finalised, the people with knowledge of the matter said.

+One specific measure under review would roll back a planned purchase tax increase for qualified electric and partly electric vehicles, two people briefed on the discussions told Reuters.

+For this year, there is no purchase tax for such vehicles, but the government had planned to raise the tax to 10% of the purchase price in 2023.
+Instead, the rate would be raised to just 5%, they said.

 Subsidies have been available for cars made by all automakers including non-Chinese players like EV giant Tesla TLSAO>, which has a factory in Shanghai and is the only foreign automaker with a top-selling EV.